 How does that compare to the prices the general public would pay?

 Well, that direct cremation price of $995 that you see is a whopping 63% cheaper than the direct cremation price of $2,695 listed in the price sheet at the beginning of this article.

-And the $1,495 direct cremation with memorial service price for FCA members of is 67% cheaper than the $4,570 price on the purchase agreement I showed you earlier.
+And the $1,495 direct cremation with memorial service price for FCA members is 67% cheaper than the $4,570 price on the purchase agreement I showed you earlier.

-Keep in mind that the pricing will likely change in the years to come, but you get the general idea.
+Keep in mind that the pricing will likely change in the years to come, but you get a general idea.
 You can really save your family a bundle by pre-planning your funeral — well into the thousands of dollars.

 Finally, let’s not forget about the heartache and discomfort you’ll also save them of having to go to a funeral home to make arrangements on their own at a time when they’re overwhelmed by grief at your passing.